 Venice has been influenced by a plethora of world cultures.
 From the Romans to the Spanish, the Jews and even Napoleon, the influence of other cultures remains alive in the city’s cuisine.

-This includes some of the best kosher restaurants you’ll find in Europe.
+This includes some of the top kosher restaurants you’ll find in Europe.
 Many of them have a menu or specific dishes that are prepared in accordance with the laws of kosher food found in the Torah.

 Whether you’re a Jew exploring Venice for the first time, or you just want to sample some kosher cuisine, there are plenty of great restaurants to include in your Venice food tour.